neo-project/neo-dev-portal/docs/n3/develop/write/nep17.md

 The ability of the contract to receive assets has been changed from a fixed constant to the code logic within the contract.

-### Add compatibility check
+### Compatibility check

-All contracts that add the `[SupportedStandards("NEP-17")]` attribute or `[SupportedStandards("NEP-11")]` attribute will trigger the compatibility checks.
+Compatibility checks will be activated for any contract that includes the `[SupportedStandards("NEP-17")]` or `[SupportedStandards("NEP-11")]` attribute.
-The compatibility check checks method names, parameters, return values, events, etc. to see if they conform to the standard, and reports an error if the check fails.
+The Compatibility Check reviews method names, parameters, return values, events, and similar elements to ensure they comply with the standard, and alerts about any failures in the check.